 Investigate connection events that occur behind forward proxies

-Microsoft Defender ATP supports network connection monitoring from different levels of the network stack.
+Defender for Endpoint supports network connection monitoring from different levels of the network stack.
 A challenging case is when the network uses a forward proxy as a gateway to the Internet.

 The proxy acts as if it was the target endpoint.
 In these cases, simple network connection monitors will audit the connections with the proxy which is correct but has lower investigation value.

-Microsoft Defender ATP supports advanced HTTP level monitoring through network protection.
+Defender for Endpoint supports advanced HTTP level monitoring through network protection.
 When turned on, a new type of event is surfaced which exposes the real target domain names.

 Use network protection to monitor network connection behind a firewall